-A favorite side dish to make for summer — this amazingly delicious Israeli Couscous Salad with toasted pita chips!
+A favorite vegetarian side dish to make for summer — this delicious Israeli Couscous salad is made with fresh tomatoes, cucumber, red onion and pearl couscous tossed in a mint-lemon dressing.
+Served with toasted pita chips!
 Super easy.
 Ready to eat in 20 minutes.
+Perfect for potlucks.

 This dish is great for potlucks, picnics, lunches to go, or as a side with dinner.
 It's gorgeous — colorful and full of fresh herbs and is always a hit!